June 29, 2017

 Can I do School of Dance before my DTS?

-What’s the Degree Plan for a Degree Track that includes School of Dance?
+What’s the Degree Plan for a Degree Plan that includes School of Dance?

-Do I have to do a Degree Track to be part of School of Dance?
+Do I have to do a Degree Track to attend School of Dance?

 No, but it’s an great option!